ContinUSE/openstack-on-coreos/README-nova-docker.md

 ## Docker Container Running Check & Test
 Login to CoreOS host which does not running neutron service.
-(You can use controller nodes)
+(You can use controller nodes) YOU HAVE TO ADD RULE "REDIS TCP PORT" in Security Group Rules.
 ```
 # vagrant ssh controller-01